U.S. dispute over derivatives trading data heats up

 The Depository Trust & Clearing Corporation (DTCC), which performs back-office functions for investment banks, threatened to sue the top U.S. derivatives regulator over how rival CME Group Inc plans to handle the data.

-The DTCC wants to prevent CME, which operates the world’s largest futures exchange, from automatically reporting swaps data into its own data warehouse when it is obtained from clients using CME’s clearing services.
+The DTCC wants to prevent CME, which operates the world’s largest futures exchange, from automatically reporting swaps data into its own data warehouse when it is obtained from clients using DTCC’s clearing services.

 The CME has asked the Commodity Futures Trading Commission to approve its rule governing the practice, which it has dubbed rule 1001, but has met fierce resistance from the DTCC and from investment banks.